 How Does It Work?

-The herb formulae contain up to 20 herbs and are categorised as follows:
+Herbal formulae are precisely designed by the practitioner to tailor to the health needs of the individual client.
+The herbal formulae contain up to 20 herbs and are categorised as follows:

 1-2 Emperor herbs (main herbs used to treat presenting symptoms)

 1-4 Minister herbs (which assist with associated symptoms)

 1-3 Adjunct herbs (which direct other herbs to specific areas of the body i.e., to the throat, head, skin or kidneys)